 - Competition (with rivals)

-- Uncertainty (not knowing how rivals will act).
+- Uncertainty (due to not knowing the intentions of rivals and how they will act).

-“War is a vital matter of state” declares the first line of The Art of War.
-Yet, paradoxically, this military treatise emerged out of “a culture in which warfare is neither celebrated nor glorified, and in which military heroism is a rather undeveloped idea”.
-All wars, even victorious ones, are devastating.
-They bring uncertainty, which increases anxiety amongst the people who are not sure what will happen next.
-War drains valuable resources from areas on which future prosperity depends, such as infrastructure, education and culture.
-Therefore, in the Chinese philosophical tradition, war was considered an act only of last resort.
-Yet China’s endless history also taught them that war, even as a last resort, was unavoidable.
-It meant that any leader who did not study war was considered irresponsible.
-This explains why “many if not most of the classical Chinese philosophical works contain lengthy treatises on military thought” despite the low regard in which it was held.
-Yet these works are less focused on how to win on the battlefield and more on how to win before getting to the battlefield.
-This is more The Art of Strategy and Sun Tzu’s work was a high-point of this tradition:
+The Art of War’s first line states: “War is a vital matter of state” but, paradoxically, this work emerged out of “a culture in which warfare is neither celebrated nor glorified, and in which military heroism is a rather undeveloped idea”.
+All wars, even victorious ones, were considered devastating as they drained resources from areas on which future prosperity depends, (infrastructure, education and culture).
+War therefore was to be seen as an act of last resort.
+However, China’s endless history also demonstrated that war was unavoidable, which meant that any leader who did not study warfare was seen as irresponsible.
+This pragmatism explains why “many if not most of the classical Chinese philosophical works contain lengthy treatises on military thought”.
+Yet the Chinese study of warfare was less about how to win on the battlefield and more about how to win without needing the battlefield and The Art of War marked a high-point of this tradition:

 — The Art of War, chapter 3